ErikVeland/GlassCodeAcademy/modules/tailwind/README.md

 ## Customization

 The module uses Tailwind CSS via CDN with a custom configuration that:
-- Sets up the Fullstack Academy color palette
+- Sets up the GlassCode Academy color palette
 - Configures the Inter font as the primary font
 - Extends the theme with custom colors